 As members of the Northeast Women's Volleyball Club League (NWVCL), we compete year-round with club teams from surrounding universities and colleges.
 We not only scrimmage with local schools such as UPenn and Drexel, but also participate in 2-3 tournaments per semester that require traveling.
 We are looking for women who have experience playing volleyball competitively in high school, and wish to continue their commitment to a team while having fun at the same time!

-Contact Daria for more info
+Contact Abigail for more information.